Event-Driven Video Generation: Appendix

 \paragraph{Event-driven update rule (high-level).} Let \(u_\theta(z_t,y,t)\) denote the backbone prediction (Sec.~\ref{app:backbone}).
 EVD uses a gated update interface of the form

 where \(g_\psi(\cdot)\in[0,1]\) is an event gate (scalar, per-token, or per-patch) derived from the event representation, and \(\odot\) denotes elementwise modulation.
-When \(e_t\) indicates ``no interaction'', the gate suppresses spurious changes; when \(e_t\) indicates an active event, the gate amplifies and stabilizes the corresponding state transition.
-The exact forms of \(e_t\) and \(g_\psi\) are specified in Secs.~\ref{app:event_rep}--\ref{app:event_confidence} and Secs.~\ref{app:inference}--\ref{app:inf_schedule}. \paragraph{Connection to observed failure modes.} The event grounding constraints in~\eqref{eq:no_event_no_update}--\eqref{eq:event_realized_update} unify the four failure categories used in our analysis: \emph{State Persistence} (termination without drift), \emph{Spatial Accuracy} (event outcome aligns with target), \emph{Support Relations} (valid load-bearing configurations), and \emph{Contact Stability} (cause precedes motion and settling is stable).
-EVD is designed so that these behaviors emerge from the same mechanism: explicit event representation coupled to state updates.
+When \(e_t\) says that no interaction is active, the gate reduces the update in that region.
+When an event is active, the same interface lets the backbone update pass through for the corresponding state change.
+The exact forms of \(e_t\) and \(g_\psi\) are specified in Secs.~\ref{app:event_rep}--\ref{app:event_confidence} and Secs.~\ref{app:inference}--\ref{app:inf_schedule}. \paragraph{Connection to observed failure modes.} The constraints in~\eqref{eq:no_event_no_update}--\eqref{eq:event_realized_update} give a common explanation for the four failure categories used in our analysis: \emph{State Persistence} (termination without drift), \emph{Spatial Accuracy} (event outcome aligns with target), \emph{Support Relations} (valid load-bearing configurations), and \emph{Contact Stability} (cause precedes motion and settling is stable).
+We use the same mechanism for all four cases: identify where the interaction is active, gate the latent update there, and reduce updates elsewhere.